---

 - **Dynamic**: important details are extracted and remembered automatically

-- **Default model** and **fallback model**: used when starting new chats
+- **Default model**: the model used when starting new chats with this character

 - **Voice config** with optional auto-play for TTS